A Step-by-Step Guide to Conducting an SEO Audit

-Along with answering the above questions, there is another detail that belongs in this section: site performance.
+Along with answering the above questions, another detail belongs in this section: site performance.

-A slow website is one that will chase visitors away.
+A slow website will chase visitors away.
 It is also one that can harm your search engine rankings.

-You can do everything right in terms of on-site and off-site optimization, but this will only get you so far.
+You can do everything right regarding on-site and off-site optimization, but this will only get you far.

-After you make your way through the four steps above, you want to see how your website appears from the outside.
+After you go through the four steps above, you want to see how your website appears from the outside.
 Answer this question: what are search engines doing with the information provided?

 Get started by taking these basic steps:

-- See how many pages are indexed, making sure that most or all have been recognized by Google.
+- See how many pages are indexed, ensuring that Google recognizes most or all.